Stratio/stratio-connector-elasticsearch/doc/src/site/sphinx/First_Steps.rst

 Connector Configuration
 -----------------------

-First of all [Stratio Crossdata 0.2.0] https://github.com/Stratio/crossdata.git is needed and must be installed.
+First of all `Crossdata <https://github.com/Stratio/crossdata>`_ is needed and must be installed.
 The server and the Shell must be running.

 In the Crossdata Shell we need to configure the datastore cluster.